Bambo-Rambo/TinyFinder/Notes.md

 * +1 advance before slot if RNG abusing in XY tall grass/flowers.

 Examples:
-* Kalos Route 2: Quiet place and only 1 advance before slot since XY tall grass and doesn't have hordes.
+* Kalos Route 2: Quiet place and only 1 advance before slot since XY tall grass and doesn't have hordes at all.
 * Kalos Route 7: Quiet place.
 1 advance before sync since hordes are possible and 1 more advance since XY tall grass/flowers.
 * Kalos Route 11: Noisy place.
 1 advance before anything, 1 advance before sync since hordes are possible and 1 more advance since XY tall grass/flowers.
-* Kalos Route 16: Quiet place and in long grass, no extra advances since hordes cannot be generated and isn't XY tall grass/flowers.
+* Kalos Route 16: Quiet place.
+In long grass, no extra advances since hordes cannot be generated and isn't XY tall grass/flowers.
 Can be done with 3DS RNG Tool.
-If in yellow flowers, same as Route 7.
+If in yellow flowers, probably same as Route 7 or Route 11 depending on the noise for those spots.
 * Kalos Route 18: Very noisy place.
 2 advances before anything, 1 advance before sync since hordes are possible and 1 more advance since XY tall grass/flowers.
 * Kalos Caves: Quiet places.
 Only 1 advance before sync since hordes are possible and nothing else since not XY tall grass/flowers.
-* Hoenn Route 101: Same as Kalos Route 16.
+* Hoenn Route 101: Same as Kalos Route 16 Long grass.
 * Hoenn Route 117: Noisy place.
 1 advance before anything and no extra advances since hordes cannot be triggered by moving and isn't XY tall grass/flowers.
 * Hoenn Route 118: Quiet place.
 If in tall grass, the same as Route 101.
-If in Long grass, 1 advance before sync since hordes by moving are possible and nothing else since it isn't XY tall grass/flowers.
+If in Long grass, 1 advance before sync since hordes by moving are possible and nothing else since it isn't XY tall grass/flowers (similar to XY caves).
-* Hoenn Route 118: Quiet place with long grass only.
+* Hoenn Route 120: Quiet place with long grass only.
 Same as Route 118 long grass.
 * Hoenn Route 123: Noisy place.
 1 advance before anything and 1 more before sync since hordes are possible by moving and nothing else since it isn't XY tall grass/flowers.
 * Hoenn Caves: Same as Kalos Route 16.

 # Consecutive cases

-For what described in the beggining, it's impossible for some specific consecutive combinations to occur.
+Due to how rand calls work, it's impossible for some specific consecutive index combinations to occur.
-For example in Poke Radar RNG, it's impossible to find 2 consecutive slot 12 indexes that also sync the nature.
+For example in Poke Radar RNG (when chain = 0), it's impossible to find 2 consecutive slot 12 indexes that also sync the nature.
 This happens because every time you come across a slot 12, it means that the rand value of the next index is always 99 no matter what, so no sync for that index.
 As for the rest of the methods, here are some examples: